BeCreative-Germany/YLESS/README.md

 `$<variableName>`
 ####Access of template functions
 `<functionName>(args ...)`
-Notice: YLESS allows only the use of one function for one selector property (strong styleguide)
+Notice: YLESS allows only the use of one function for one selector property (strong style guideline)

 ##Features: